Month of the Military Child

 Celebrating Month of the Military Child

-More than 14,000 Arkansans served in the U.S. Armed Forces.
+More than 18,000 Arkansans served in the U.S. Armed Forces.
 Many serve on active duty while others serve in the reserve forces and in the National Guard.
-More than 6,100 military children are enrolled in Arkansas public schools.
+More than 8,000 military children are enrolled in Arkansas public and private schools, while others are homeschooled.
 Children of military families face unique academic and social challenges.
-The sacrifices they make because of their parents’ military service deserves special recognition.
+The sacrifices they make because of their parents' military service deserves special recognition.